Frequently Asked Questions

 • Life Cycle Assessment (LCA) is a standardized method (ISO 14040/44) used to evaluate the environmental impacts of a product across its entire life cycle—from “cradle to grave.”

-• LCAs and carbon footprint analyses are conducted according to internationally recognized standards such as ISO 14040/44 and ISO 14067, GHG Protocol Product Standard and relevant Product Category Rules (PCRs) when available.
+• LCAs and PCF analyses are conducted according to internationally recognized standards such as ISO 14040/44 and ISO 14067, GHG Protocol Product Standard and relevant Product Category Rules (PCRs) when available.
 These standards provide a methodology for making sure that the analysis is done accurately for the end goal in mind.

 • Whenever possible, primary emissions / impact data (from suppliers, manufacturers, or brands) is used.
 When unavailable, high-quality secondary databases are applied, following best practice.